 Consultation and publicity methods vary slightly with each stage of CIL preparation.
-The table below outlines the methods that are required at each stage, although further consultation or publicity methods may also be used.
+Table 3.2 below outlines the methods that are required at each stage, although further consultation or publicity methods may also be used.
 An explanation of the methods can be found in the preceding chapter.